NChavezOne/Roblox-Web-Bot/README.md

-# Roblox-Spam-Bot
+# Roblox-Web-Bot
-Spam bot for ROBLOX.
+Web bot for the ROBLOX platform.

+Automates a variety of web crawling tasks.

 Original script started 8/2/22
 Version one completed 8/18/22

-Control panel is located at myrobuxgenerator.site/development

 Note: Dependencies are
 - ffmpeg.exe and ffprobe.exe for audio recording